 This was not the first time LastPass was hacked, but just as with this recent attack, no encrypted data was stolen.
 The scale and nature of the LastPass database makes it a target to attackers who likely view it as a digital treasure trove.

 When giants like this are breached, it’s how they handle those breaches that can make or break them, and given their excellent management of the breach, I still give LastPass my approval.
-I personally use LastPass and recommend it to all users with multiple accounts around the internet.

 Alternatives To LastPass

 There are quite a few alternatives to LastPass which offer the same or nearly the same feature set as LastPass.
 One of the main reasons I recommend LastPass is that they offer a comprehensive list of features that competitors are often lacking one or two of.
 But if you want to explore alternatives to LastPass, here are a few services to check out:

 - RoboForm (Free and Paid Versions) offers features similar to LastPass, following the same competitive pricing model.
 It lacks the ability to export data and is missing a few other sharing features provided by LastPass.

 - Dashlane (Free and Paid Versions) offers most features included with LastPass except Application Passwords and Portable Editions – the ability to load the software onto an external portable drive.